Chern character for torsion-free ample groupoids: Applications and further discussion

 Inspired by the theory of basic sets of Axiom A diffeomorphisms, Ruelle has introduced a class of topological hyperbolic dynamical systems called \emph{Smale spaces}~\cite{ruelle:thermo}.
 Based on ideas by Bowen~\cite{bow:mA}, Putnam has introduced a homology theory for Smale spaces~\cite{put:HoSmale}.
 He has also studied groupoids and C$^*$-algebras associated to these systems in~\cites{put:algSmale,put:funct}.

-For a non-wandering Smale space $(X,f)$ with totally disconnected stable sets, its unstable groupoid $R^u(X,f)$ can be chosen to be an ample groupoid satisfying the hypotheses of Theorem~\ref{thm:hk-iso}.
-Let us denote Putnam's stable homology groups by $H^s_*(X,f)$.
-Let $U(X,f)=C^*(R^u(X,f))$ denote the unstable $C^*$-algebra associated to the Smale space $(X,f)$.
+For a non-wandering Smale space $(X,f)$ with totally disconnected stable sets, its unstable groupoid $R^u(X,f)$ can be chosen to be an ample groupoid satisfying the hypotheses of Theorem~\ref{thm:main-thm}.
+Let us denote Putnam's stable homology groups by $\rH^s_*(X,f)$.
+Let $U(X,f)=C^*(R^u(X,f))$ denote the unstable C$^*$-algebra associated to the Smale space $(X,f)$.

 \begin{corollary} Let $(X,f)$ be a non-wandering Smale space with totally disconnected stable sets.
 The following isomorphism holds:

 \end{corollary}